 As a rule downtiders are in the wreck anglers armoury.
 Down tide rods should range in the 12lb to 20lb and also the 20lb to 30lb in general for those seeking out the congers, when anchored up on our wrecks.
 Heavy uptiders of 6oz to 8oz are often used and can work equally well.

 Reels can range in size and type.
-There are a host of different makes and models to choose from however with reels sized similar to Daiwa’s sl30sh, Abu 7000 or the Penn 535 are very popular choices.
-American Avet reels are also becoming increasing popular now they are more readily available to the UK angler.
+There are a host of different makes and models to choose from however with reels sized similar to Penn Fathom 15’s are very popular choices.
 Excellent reels and no at an affordable price.
 Mainline in the 20 – 25lb range either mono or preferred is braid.

 There’s a wide assortment of rigs and tackle available to the wreck angler.
 Primarily when hunting out pollack and coalies, rigs such as the flying collar or the standard tube boom single hook rigs are preferred.
 Hook sizes vary from 1/0 – 3/0.
 The hooks are tied to a 15lb – 25lb body ranging from 6′ – 18′ in length.